z1shivam/buildingblog-attempt4/README.md

 - [x] make it deploy
 - [x] create basic app with dummy ui
-- [x] setup database and connect
+- [x] setup database and connect changed decision to use postgres instead of sqlite.
 - [x] create schema for blog
 - [ ] replace dummy data with actual data
 - [ ] build apis and backend stuffs to fetch data